 Dr. David Nanchen, head of the Prevention Centre, Department of Ambulatory Care and Community Medicine, added, “Patients who are depressed after a heart attack have a two-fold risk of having another heart attack or dying compared to those who are not depressed.”

-The researchers studied 1,164 patients where depression was assessed after one year of enrollment.
+The researchers studied 1,164 patients, assessing depression after one year of enrollment.

-The researchers investigated the impact of depression after heart attack which included cholesterol, blood pressure control, smoking, reduction of alcohol, exercise, and adhering to medication guidelines.
+The researchers investigated the impact of depression after heart attack, looking at cholesterol, blood pressure control, smoking, reduction of alcohol, exercise, and adhering to medication guidelines.

-The researchers found that after one year 27 percent of heart attack patients had persistent depression or new depression and 11 percent had improved depression.
-Patients with depression were less likely to be married, had greater diabetes, and were more frequent smokers compared to those without depression.
+The researchers found that after one year, 27 percent of heart attack patients had persistent depression or new depression, and 11 percent had improved depression.
+Patients with depression were less likely to be married, had diabetes, and were more frequent smokers, compared to those without depression.

-Smoking cessation after one year had the strongest association with depression improvement compared to those who continued to smoke.
+Smoking cessation after one year had the strongest association with depression improvement.

 Dr. Nanchen added, “Heart attack patients who smoke and are depressed are much more likely to improve their depression if they kick the habit.
 While our observational study was unable to find an impact of exercise after heart attack on depressive symptoms, we did show that patients who were already physically active were more able to improve their depression.
 We believe that the benefits of exercise after heart attack would be shown in a randomized trial, but such a study is difficult to perform for ethical reasons.”